TStand90/roguelike-tutorials-website/content/tutorials/tcod/part-1.md

 draft: false
 ---

-Welcome to part 1 of the **Roguelike Tutorial Revised**!
-This series will help you create your very first roguelike game, written in Python!
+Welcome to part 1 of the **Roguelike Tutorial Revised**\!
+This series will help you create your very first roguelike game, written in Python\!

 This tutorial is largely based off the [one found on Roguebasin](http://www.roguebasin.com/index.php?title=Complete_Roguelike_Tutorial,_using_python%2Blibtcod).